MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/out-of-tenant-overview.md

-## Scenario 1: Communicating with external users
+## Scenario 2: Multi-tenant company deployments

 ### Scenario 1 overview

-In this scenario, one tenant (Tenant ABC) has experts that will provide support to one (or many) customers, as represented in the Figure 1.1.
+In this scenario, a company leverages multiple tenants through different organizations and business units, all within the same company.
+One specific tenant (Tenant ABC) has experts that will provide support to one (or many) company employees that sit in a different tenant, as represented in the Figure 1.1.

+Note that this scenario only applies if all the tenants belong to the same company and the various tenants have access to Remote Assist licenses.

 **Figure 1.1**
 ![Diagram showing tenant ABC needing to communicate with several external tenants.](media/cross-tenant-overview.png)